evolve2k/praxy/_drafts/_posts/we-made-an-exhibition.md

 ![{{ site.baseurl }}/forestryio/images/laser%20cutter-7.gif]({{ site.baseurl }}/forestryio/images/laser%20cutter-7.gif)

 The other thing we tested was sticking everything together with a hot glue gun.
-This turned out to be surprisingly effective and more stable than expected.
+This turned out to be surprisingly effective and stronger than expected.

 ![{{ site.baseurl }}/forestryio/images/hot%20glue%20gun.gif]({{ site.baseurl }}/forestryio/images/hot%20glue%20gun.gif)